-The theater provides many interesting part-time, free-lance and full-time jobs in costuming, including design, patternmaking, construction, dressing a production, managing a costume shop and costume rent-als.
+The theater provides many interesting part-time, free-lance and full-time jobs in costuming, including design, patternmaking, construction, dressing a production, managing a costume shop and costume rentals.
 Graduates of this program will be prepared to begin a career as costume technicians in any number of areas, as well as to continue their education in costume design at a four-year university.

-UNII
+UNITS

 FASH 113 Textiles 3

 FASH 116 Tailoring 3

 FASH 150 History of Fashion 3

 FASH 162 Advanced Flat Pattern 3

 FASH 164 Fashion Illustration 3

 FASH 168 Fashion Draping 3

 FASH 196 Introduction to Theater Costuming 1

-FASH 197 Pattern Design for Historic Costume Selective courses: choose a minimum of 6 units from the foll 3 owing:
+FASH 197 Pattern Design for Historic Costume 3

 Complete 3 units from the following:

 FASH 199 Costuming for Theatrical Production 3

 FASH 672 Cooperative Education: Internship 3

 Complete 3 units from the following:

 FASH 134 Beginning Millinery 1

 FASH 140 Basic Serging 1

 FASH 170 French Pattern Drafting 2

-FASH 171 Trouser Moulage 1
+FASH 171 Pants Drafting 2

 FASH 172 Bustier 1

-Certificate Unit Requirements Total 28
+Certificate Unit Requirements Total